Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Getting under contract is only part of the selling process.

-After an offer is accepted, several important steps still need to happen before the sale is complete.
+After an offer is accepted, several important steps still need to occur before the transaction is complete.

 These may include: